Security

 • TLS everywhere.
 All traffic to the dashboard, API, and proxy is encrypted in transit (HTTPS).

-• Managed authentication via Supabase Auth, with optional GitHub OAuth scoped to read access.
+• Managed authentication, with optional GitHub OAuth scoped to read access.
 We never store your password.

-• Payments run through Stripe.
-Card data goes straight to Stripe — we never see or store it, which keeps card handling out of our systems entirely.
+• Payments run through a PCI-compliant payments provider.
+Card data goes straight to them — we never see or store it, which keeps card handling out of our systems entirely.

-We build on managed providers (Supabase, Vercel, Railway, Stripe) that maintain their own security programs and certifications, and we keep our own footprint minimal: the analysis worker is secret-gated and not publicly callable for analysis, internal service keys are scoped, and components only hold the access they need.
+We build on reputable managed providers that maintain their own security programs and certifications, and we keep our own footprint minimal: the analysis worker is secret-gated and not publicly callable for analysis, internal service keys are scoped, and each component holds only the access it needs.
+Optional AI features — endpoint summaries during analysis and the page-read tool — send only the relevant text to an AI provider to generate the result; no stored secrets or credentials are ever sent.

 • Scope credentials tightly — give the proxy the narrowest API keys that still let your agents do their job.